 Judicial Executive Associate:

-Angie Wellmaker earned her Associates of Science degree while working part then full time in a commercial real estate company for 6 years, starting as a receptionist then administrative assistant.
-She studied accounting but soon learned her love for the law was much greater.
-Angie has worked for the courts for 22 years now, the most recent as a Judicial Assistant for Chief State Court Judge Pamela South.
-She is happily married to her high school sweetheart, and her daughter is attending college at The University of North Georgia Dahlonega campus studying Mathematics.
-Angie and her family also have a rescue dog named Harley.
+Angie Wellmaker earned her Associates of Science degree while working part time then becoming full time in a commercial real estate company for 6 years, starting as a receptionist then moving to an Administrative Assistant position.
+Her field of study began in accounting but soon learned her love for the law was much greater.
+Angie has worked for the Courts since 1995 and is the Judicial Assistant for Chief State Court Judge Pamela South.
+She is happily married to her high school sweetheart, and her daughter is attending college at The University of North Georgia Dahlonega campus studying Finance and is expected to graduate in May 2019 and has a rescue dog named Harley.